skyvers/Aged-care/readme.md

 </view>
 ```

-We will re-deploy our application to see affect.
-After re-deployment and re-login to the system.
-We will have the same view as our original before:
+Now re-deploy the application to check that the view appears as it did before:

 ![Resident seprate form](doc_src_img/chapter7/11.JPG "Resident edit form")

 - #### Facility Edit view

 In the previous section we explore and practice how to create an edit view and customize it to meet our requirements.
-Now it should be easier for us to create an edit view for your
+It's now easy for us to create an edit view for the Facility document.
-Facility document right?

-Lets demonstrate our Facility edit view below:
+The Facility edit view will contain three components:
-It contains three components:

 1. Facility Info
 2. Facility address